What Does LLC Mean After a Company Business Name?

 Overworked and upset on the workload filing Idaho LLC Annual Report

-You can use an S Corporation instead of an LLC, providing some liability protection while allowing pass-through taxation for eligible businesses.
+If "LLC" isn't permitted or doesn't fit your situation, other structures are available.
+You can use an S Corporation instead of an LLC, which provides some liability protection while allowing pass-through taxation for eligible businesses.

 Does Adding the “LLC” to A Company’s Name Affect the Business Tax Compliance?